addlive/addlive-ios-sdk-tutorials/README.md

 This tutorial covers basic use of the [ALService monitorSpeakrsActivity] API.

+## Tutorial 5 - TBD

+## Tutorial 6 - AVAudioPlayer

+This tutorial shows how to use AVFoundation AVAudioPlayer class in the presence of the AddLive SDK.

 ## License

 All code examples provided within this repository are available under the